 "VPNs are expensive, I'll just use a free one" — that decision might be handing your data to advertisers, data brokers, or criminals.

 Some free VPNs monetize by selling user data, reselling bandwidth, or bundling malware.
 This article examines the risks with real incidents and numbers, then shows you how to choose safely.
+If you're not sure what a VPN actually does, start with What Is a VPN? first.

 The Reality of Free VPNs